 Quebec’s new regulations aim to phase out fossil fuels and cut emissions.

-Renewable energy facilities turn food and wastewater into clean heating options.
+Renewable energy biomethanisation facilities are sold as turning food and wastewater into renewable energy, but are they?

 Electric Heating as a Real Solution to Replace Gas Home Heating